 If you have been dreaming about hanging out with your friends abroad but without taking the pain of traveling, Microsoft Mesh might be the answer to it.
 The company unveiled its new holographic tech at the Insight 2021 conference.

-So, let’s explore what Microsoft Mesh has to offer to the users.
+Let’s explore what Microsoft Mesh has to offer to its users.

 What is Microsoft Mesh?
 What does it do?